TheSuperiorCoin/GUIwallet/installers/windows/README.md

-This is a *Inno Setup* script `Superior.iss` plus some related files that allows you to build a standalone Windows installer (.exe) for the GUI wallet that comes with the Lithium Luna release of Superior.
+This is a *Inno Setup* script `Superior.iss` plus some related files that allows you to build a standalone Windows installer (.exe) for the GUI wallet that comes with the Kryptonia Fast release of Superior.

 This turns the GUI wallet into a more or less standard Windows program, by default installed into a subdirectory of `C:\Program Files`, a